Using everyday language to talk about size, length, position and distance

 You could use gutters to channel water, sand or small pebbles.

-Further activities that help children experience the properties of other shapes may be appropriate to lead on to from this one.
-You could look at Building Towers
+Further activities that help children experience the properties of other shapes may be appropriate to lead on to from this one, such as Building Towers

 and Making Caterpillars